codeballet/cs50ai-traffic/README.md

 Using three layers with 512, 256, and 128 layers, the dropout rate seemed to be important.
 Anything smaller than a dropout of 0.4 seemed to lead to overfitting.
 However, higher dropout rates appeared to result in worse accuracy of both training and testing data.

+# Acknowledgements

+Data provided by:

+J. Stallkamp, M. Schlipsing, J. Salmen, and C. Igel.
+The German Traffic Sign Recognition Benchmark: A multi-class classification competition.
+In Proceedings of the IEEE International Joint Conference on Neural Networks, pages 1453–1460.
+2011

 # Intellectual Property

 MIT